 LACMA: Reflecting Los Angeles, Decentralized and Global

-LACMA, the largest North American art museum, sits in the middle of Los Angeles, one of the largest and most diverse cities in the United States.
+LACMA, the largest art museum in the West, sits in the middle of Los Angeles, one of the largest and most diverse cities in the United States.
 Spread out geographically, deeply segregated, and a majority-minority city for decades, Los Angeles has grown rapidly, expanding from less than 6,000 people in 1870 to nearly 4,000,000 today.

 LACMA hasn’t always reflected the growth and diversity of its city.
 In the 1980s, LACMA ran an exhibit entitled Seventeen Artists of the 60s that only featured white men.
 Partially as a result of grassroots movements inside and outside the museum driving for change, LACMA became a leader in representing African American art in the latter half of the twentieth century.
 Today, LACMA is a leader in highlighting diverse artists and presenting art in an innovative and cultural context.
 However, even as the work it featured grew more diverse, LACMA wasn’t engaging with new audiences.

 Breaking Down Barriers and Changing the Face of LACMA